malcolmcdixon/computerassistant/README.md

 ### Camera

-Selecting the camera is just like any other camera feed it will display a larger image in its own window.
+Selecting the camera is just like any other camera feed, it will display a larger image in its own window.

 ### Commands